DePasqualeOrg/mlx-swift-audio/notes/whisper/whisper-feature-roadmap.md

 ---

+### Hallucination Prevention (RESOLVED - December 2025)

+Additional filters to catch and prevent hallucinations, particularly for short/final audio segments:

+**Seek Sanity Check:**
+- Location: `WhisperSTT.swift` line 347-352
+- Prevents hallucinated timestamps from causing seek to jump beyond the current segment
+- The model can hallucinate timestamps pointing far into the future (e.g., 25s when only 2s of audio remains)
+- Uses `min(timestampSeek, segmentSize)` to cap seek advancement

+**Timestamp Window Filter:**
+- Location: `WhisperSTT.swift` lines 410-418
+- Filters out segments where end timestamp exceeds the segment window (+ 1s tolerance)
+- Catches impossible timestamps like 20s into a 2s segment
+- These are clear indicators of hallucination

+**Low-Confidence Filter:**
+- Location: `WhisperSTT.swift` lines 421-429
+- Discards all segments when temperature >= 0.8 AND avg_logprob < -2.0
+- High temperature + low confidence after fallback exhaustion indicates hallucination
+- Particularly effective for silence/unclear audio at end of content

+**Short Segment Temperature Optimization:**
+- Location: `WhisperSTT.swift` lines 189-191
+- Uses fewer temperature steps for very short segments (< 2s): [0.0, 0.5, 1.0] instead of [0.0, 0.2, 0.4, 0.6, 0.8, 1.0]
+- Short segments are unlikely to benefit from extensive fallbacks and often produce hallucinations anyway
+- Reduces processing time significantly for final audio segments

+**Note:** These improvements were also backported to the Python mlx-audio-plus implementation.

+---

 ### Alignment Heads Configuration (RESOLVED - December 2025)

 **Background:** Alignment heads are specific cross-attention heads in the Whisper decoder that OpenAI identified as highly correlated with word-level timing.
 Only a sparse subset of heads provides good timing information.